 Brand new cultures appeared with networks of trade that enabled the transfer of technology and artefacts far beyond their origins.
-Ornaments made out of thorny oysters were worn by people who had never seen the sea, copper decorated people who never saw malachite, cultigens of seed and livestock passed into environments far from where they had evolved, and a range of stones tilled soils and felled trees in lands unheard of to those that had mined or quarried them.
+Ornaments made out of thorny oysters were worn by people who had never seen the sea, copper decorated people who never saw malachite, cultigens of seed and livestock passed into environments far from where they had evolved, and a range of stones tilled soils and felled trees in lands unheard of to those who had mined or quarried them.

 And everywhere they went, they encountered a different kind of people; people who had been there from the beginning, committed to be there to the end.
 But the more these farmers came into their land, the more these indigenes found themselves retreating.
 Their competitors had the edge.
 They used much less land to support far greater numbers.
 They exposed themselves less to dangerous wild beasts and the worst of nature’s elements.
 They had the resources of a primordial forest to supplement their own produce.
 They had greater immunity to microbial diseases passed on from their livestock.
 Gene by gene they absorbed indigenous traits more favourable to survival in this wetter, milder clime – a skin more suited to a lighter sun, a greater tolerance for the cold.
 Their more dependable social infrastructure allowed for a greater diversity of ideas, specialities and trade.

 About two hundred generations after their forebears had set forth, the first farmers of Europe branched west and entered the Danubian Basin.